Recommended Issues

 LogRocket's issue recommendations are constantly improving, and you can help!
 Use our issue triage features to teach LogRocket that an issue is or is not severe.

-For example, if you agree that a recommended issue is severe, triaging it as "High" or "Low" impact will make those kinds of recommendations more likely in the future.
-If you don't think an issue should have been recommended to you, triaging it as "Ignored" will make those kinds of recommendations less likely in the future.
+For example, if you agree that a severe issue is severe, triaging it as "High" or "Low" impact will make those kinds of recommendations more likely in the future.
+If you don't think an issue should have been considered severe, triaging it as "Ignored" will make those kinds of recommendations less likely in the future.
 Similarly, if you think LogRocket should have recommended an issue but it didn't, triaging it as "High" or "Low" impact will make it more likely that similar issues are recommended in the future.
 And if you agree that LogRocket correctly decided not to recommend an issue, triaging it as "Ignored" will help to reinforce that behavior.

 Issue triage popover